 The conventional belief is that people with low I.Q. scores are less mentally able.

 This presumes that there are no biases in the test.
-Most test manufactures or publishers work long and hard to eliminate biases.
-Still we know that culture matters.
+Most test manufacturers or publishers work long and hard to eliminate biases.
+Still, we know that culture matters.
 Most I.Q. tests rely heavily on words, so if you speak two or more languages, but as a result know fewer words in each language you speak, you might score lower.

 The presumption in the past has been that the higher you score on the I.Q. test the smarter you were and the better you should do at life.
 For someone with a low I.Q. we assumed that learning things would be harder.

 This does not explain how someone with a low I.Q. score might be very good at a skill like music or a sport while the person with a high I.Q. might fail at those same skills.

 Clearly I.Q. is not the whole story.

 The mean I.Q. score is set at 100.
 The way I.Q. mathematics works are that the majority of people get scores from 85 to 115.
 That range is considered normal.
 So mix children with I.Q. scores of 85 and 115 together in a class and the teacher might have difficulty telling which is which, without reference to their test scores.